sudhanshugks/clauderelay-v1.0/README.md

 Seamless Claude account handoff.
 When you hit the free usage limit, ClaudeRelay saves your conversation so you can continue it instantly on another account — one click, no lost context.

-> **Note:** We are currently working on an exciting new feature that will be included in the next version.
-Keep using the extension and stay tuned for updates!

 ## ✨ Features

-- ✅ Auto-saves when a Claude usage limit is detected.
+- ✅ Auto-saves when Claude usage limit is detected
-- ✅ One-click save from the extension popup (no DevTools needed).
+- ✅ One-click save from extension popup (no DevTools needed)
-- ✅ Cross-browser sync via Cloudflare KV (free).
+- ✅ Cross-browser sync via Cloudflare KV (free)
-- ✅ Works on Chrome, Edge, and Brave (any Chromium-based browser).
+- ✅ Works on Chrome, Edge, and Brave (any browser)
-- ✅ 100% free for users — open source.
+- ✅ 100% free for users — open source

-## 📥 Install

-[Chrome Web Store link] | [Edge Add-ons link] | [Firefox Add-ons link]

 ### Developer / Manual Installation
 1. Clone or download the project files.